spyfu/spyfu_api_docs/docs/documentation/copy-of-rate-limits.md

 Access to the API is included with the **SpyFu Pro + AI** and **Team/Agency** subscription plan.
 The **Pro + AI** subscription includes a **$40 monthly API credit** and the **Team/Agency** subscription includes a **$100 monthly API credit**.
 The SpyFu API operates on a Pay-as-you-Go pricing model.

 <b><u><i>IMPORTANT:</i></u></b> API charges are billed per row of data returned as a result of a request made to an API endpoint.
 Each API endpoint is priced individually based on the computational cost to return a row of data.
 Many of the endpoints return more than 1 result row per request.
 Please see the **API Endpoints Pricing Guide** below for the specific **CPM** (cost per thousand) applicable to each endpoint.

-API endpoints Rows Returned categories:
+API endpoints Rows Returned explained:

 * Single - Returns one result row by default.
 * Multiple - Returns multiple rows by default unless only one row is available.